How to Get a Provisional (Teen) License in Washington

 1. Held for 6-months

-2. No traffic convictions for 6-months before application
+2. No traffic convictions for six months before the application

 3. No drug-related offenses